poliastro/poliastro.github.io/content/pages/about-poliastro.rst

 Docs
 ----

-The latest version of documentation can be found in `ReadTheDocs`_astropy
+The latest version of documentation can be found in `ReadTheDocs`_

 .. _ReadTheDocs: http://poliastro.readthedocs.io/en/latest/